 Chatham University recognizes that learning is accomplished beyond the formality of the classroom through organized academic activities and the activities of student organizations.
 Hence, the University provides opportunities for students to organize and to participate in group activities intended to broaden the scope of general learning, to extend knowledge of specialized areas, and to serve their professional, cultural, social and recreational interests.

 The Office of Student Activities serves as the main contact for all student organizations at Chatham University and provides numerous services to help students excel in their organizations including:

-- Each semester student organizations participate in several sessions to review Chatham policies and procedures and to connect with the Office of Student Activities staff members.
+- Each semester student organizations participate in several sessions to review Chatham policies and procedures and to connect with the Office of Residence Life & Student Activities - Student Affairs staff members.

-Student organizations receive a biweekly email from the Office of Student Activities sharing updates and leadership opportunities to maintain an open line of communication.
+Student organizations receive a monthly email from the Office of Student Activities sharing updates and leadership opportunities to maintain an open line of communication.

 Each semester, the Student Activities Fair occurs where student organizations can recruit members and participate in fun events!

 Student Leadership & Student Organization Recognition Program

 In April, we celebrate accomplishments with student leaders and student organizations through a leadership awards dinner.
 Student organizations and individuals can apply for student awards for a chance to be recognized for their hard work and contributions to the Chatham community!

 Student Organizations are a great way to get involved on campus.
 Please read about the organizations listed below to find one or many that you would be interested in joining.
 Students who would like to connect with an organization can contact the Office of Residence Life & Student Activities - Student Affairs at email@example.com or 412-365-1281.